MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 #### User data

 The last category of state represents user data produced or persisted by UWP applications or the operating system.
-All known low-value user folders such as Downloads, Documents, Videos, user profiles and HKEY_CURRENT_USER hive are also stored in this location.
+All known user folders such as Downloads, Documents, Videos, user profiles and HKEY_CURRENT_USER hive are also stored in this location.

 ##	Isolation